adam3smith/web-scraping/web-structure-basics.md

    * Presented in the same structure on a page or across multiple pages
    * And we're interested in retrieving that information
 * This is distinct from "web crawling", where we try to download a large number of whole webpages.
 R can be used for that, too, using a different package.
+* It's also different from using API, or Application Programming Interfaces, that are specifically designed to allow you to request structured information

 ## Our Example
 * We will work on scraping some basic information for all Assembly Members of the New York State Assembly: [https://nyassembly.gov/mem/](https://nyassembly.gov/mem/)